iMikie/Semantic-UI-Rails/README.md

 ###Let's get started!

 Let's add some semantic-ui to our Rails app!
 Our example website will have a nice background image, a menu to take us to 4 different pages and the first page will be our user signup example.
-Later, we'll also create a vertical menu to demonstrate mobile responsive design.
+Later, we'll also create a vertical menu with similar content to demonstrate mobile responsive design.

 Let's create the 4 blank web pages.
-Create a new folder inside the views, **`views/semantic**` and create 4 files there
+Create a new folder inside the views, **`views/semantic**` and create 4 files there.

 ```sh
 cd app/views